python-amazon-mws/python-amazon-mws/docs/source/topics/managingFBAShipments.rst

 We will illustrate how to use these data points later in this doc.

+.. _converting_plan_items_to_shipment_items:

 Converting plan items to shipment items
 ---------------------------------------

-While the request to ``create_inbound_shipment_plan`` makes use of the :py:class:`InboundShipmentPlanRequestItem <mws.models.inbound_shipments.InboundShipmentPlanRequestItem>` model to transmit item data, this model is not sufficient for passing data to ``create_inbound_shipment`` and ``update_inbound_shipment`` requests, as they require slightly different parameters.
-We will need to use the :py:class:`InboundShipmentItem <mws.models.inbound_shipments.InboundShipmentItem>` model, instead.
+While the request to ``create_inbound_shipment_plan`` makes use of the :py:class:`InboundShipmentPlanRequestItem <mws.InboundShipments.InboundShipmentPlanRequestItem>` model to transmit item data, this model is not sufficient for passing data to ``create_inbound_shipment`` and ``update_inbound_shipment`` requests, as they require slightly different parameters.
+We will need to use the :py:class:`InboundShipmentItem <mws.InboundShipments.InboundShipmentItem>` model, instead.

 We can pass data to this model in one of three ways: